Skip to primary navigation Skip to content Skip to footer

 In 2010, Mendes opened Viajante in Bethnal Green’s Town Hall Hotel.
 The restaurant, whose name means “traveler” in Portuguese, was a nod to his own wanderlust and featured a menu infused with global influences, earning a Michelin star within its first year and inclusion in the 2013 World’s 50 Best Restaurants list.

 After Viajante, Mendes took over the Chiltern Firehouse in Marylebone, which quickly became a culinary hotspot.
-His current projects include Lisboeta on Charlotte Street in London, a restaurant celebrating Portuguese cuisine, and Cozinha das Flores in Porto.
-Both establishments reflect his continuous exploration of Portuguese culinary traditions and his commitment to bringing them to a global audience.
+His current projects include Lisboeta on Charlotte Street in London, a restaurant celebrating Portuguese cuisine, Cozinha das Flores in Porto, and the most recent Santa Joana in Lisbon, a return to his hometown.
+These establishments reflect his continuous exploration of Portuguese culinary traditions and his commitment to bringing them to a global audience.

 Notably, chef António Galapito, who later opened renowned Prado in Lisbon, also cooked alongside Nuno Mendes in London, highlighting Mendes’s influence on other talented young chefs within the Portuguese culinary community.